 Collections in this museum

-There are also important works by Frida Kahlo, another internationally-known artist, as well as works by a third great painter, Russian-born Angelina Beloff.
-These paintings form a magnificent collection of three major artists whose works have never before been presented to the public in one place.
+There are also important works by Frida Kahlo, another internationally known artist, as well as works by a third great painter, Russian-born Angelina Beloff.
+These paintings form a magnificent collection of three major artists whose works have never been presented to the public in one place.

 The Main Gallery, Paintings of Diego Rivera

 Diego Rivera is best known for his murals.
 Also on view here are some of his large-format easel paintings.
 Born in 1886 in Guanajuato, a city in the central area of Mexico with mining and literary and artistic traditions, Rivera was one of the painters of the early twentieth-century painting movement known as the Mexican School.
 He died in Mexico City in 1957.